 Let’s take a look at some real-world examples of how different density requests affect the same image:

 There is a ton of information stored in a properly exposed film negative.
 The lab can scan to show off more details in the shadowy areas or more detail in the highlight areas.
 Compare the two images above!

 Note that the one scanned for shadow details holds a lot of detail in the back-lit bride and more contrast in the foreground.
 The version scanned for highlights has more textures and patterns shown in the walls and window.
 Perceptually, it feels like this is an adjustment in contrast—but that is really an inherited result of the highlights and the shadows shifting at different rates as we adjust the levels of lightness/darkness.

 Image by Kayla Barker

-Try not to get confused by the terms shadow and highlight when thinking of these requests—it's tough because scanning for shadow actually produces a lighter image, and vice versa.
+Try not to get confused by the terms shadow and highlight when thinking of these requests—it's tough because scanning for shadow details actually produces a lighter image, and vice versa.

-But remember that “borrowing” a pre-existing profile does not guarantee your images will look exactly the same as that photographer’s work (because, hey, they are working with different film stocks, lighting conditions, camera settings, eyes, and a myriad of other variables than you), these profiles can be more tuned in to the minutia of a “look” than density and color preferences alone.
+But remember that “borrowing” a pre-existing profile does not guarantee your images will look exactly the same as that photographer’s work.
+That’s because, hey, they are working with different types of film, lighting conditions, camera settings, eyes, and a myriad of other variables than you.
+These profiles can be more tuned in to the minutiae of a “look” than density and color preferences alone.

-Once you've been able to experiment with different scan preferences and pre-existing color profiles to really define the look you love, you should really go through the process of creating your own personal, in-depth color profile as part of our Color PAC service!
+Once you've been able to experiment with different scan preferences and pre-existing color profiles to define the look you love, you should really go through the process of creating your own personal, in-depth color profile as part of our Color PAC service!

-First head to Richard’s Online Film Ordering Site to start your order!
-Then, in the cart under ORDER OPTIONS, you can write your scan preferences in the SPECIAL INSTRUCTIONS section of your order, or you can opt to use a color profile.
+First head to Richard Photo Lab’s Online Film Ordering to start your order!
+Select "Developing & Custom Scans—then you can choose your color preferences and upload reference images, or you can opt to use a color profile.